steog88/PhysBiblio/README.md

 Name=PhysBiblio
 Path[$e]=/path/to/PhysBiblio/
 ```
-The icon may be located in `/usr/local/physbiblio/icon.png` (Ubuntu-like)
+The icon may be located in `/usr/local/physbiblio/icon.png` or `/usr/physbiblio/icon.png`.

 ### Default settings
 When you first open PhysBiblio, you will need to set up some configuration parameters.